 Exercise is a powerful tool, not only for physical health but for our brains, too.
 Personal trainer Caitlin Jones, CPT, recommends working up a sweat and getting your heart pumping the morning of Thanksgiving to take advantage of those feel-good endorphins all day.

-This doesn't mean you have to lace up your sneaks and run for the first time in months, but simply move your body in a way that feels good to you.
+This doesn't mean you have to lace up your sneaks and do a turkey trot after not running in months — instead, simply move your body in a way that feels good to you.
 Not only will you enjoy the experience more, but you're more likely to squeeze in the sweat before the chaos of cooking begins.

 "We are much more likely to exercise regularly if it's an activity we enjoy rather than choosing an activity we think is good for us but that we loathe and won't get out of bed for," Jones says.
 "Hate running?
 Go for a walk.
 Not into lifting?
 Try yoga.
 When your alternative is staying in bed and hitting snooze on the alarm, pick the path of least resistance: aka a form of exercise you somewhat enjoy."